 In deciding the length of an extension granted for medical reasons, the head of the course should apply the principle used by the Administrative Board when it votes extensions beyond the Examination Period: Extensions are granted for a period commensurate with the time missed during an illness, without penalty.
-Questions about an appropriate extension for an individual undergraduate may be addressed to the student's resident dean (the Allston Burr Senior Tutor or, in the case of a freshman, the Assistant Dean of Freshmen).
+Questions about an appropriate extension for an individual undergraduate may be addressed to the student's Resident Dean.